SESYNC-ci/oct2015-workshop/cleaning_raw_data.md

 ### Storing matrices in a list

 Let's assume we know that each species table has four columns corresponding to the date collected, plot ID, sex and weight; and that the table has ended when we reach a row with four empty cells.
-Given the position of the header and the data matrix *dmat*, this function returns the data table (minus column headers) as a matrix:
+Given the position of the header and the data matrix *dmat*, we create a function that returns the data table (minus column headers) as a matrix:

 ``` r
 # This function extracts a four column data table from the matrix dmat